 Christopher Beauchamp teaches and writes in the areas of intellectual property and legal history.
-His first book, Invented by Law: Alexander Graham Bell and the Patent That Changed America, was released by Harvard University Press in fall 2014.
-Invented By Law examines how Bell and his lawyers drove out competitors through an unprecedented crusade using the U.S. patent system.
-Professor Beauchamp is also working on a history of patent law and litigation in the United States, entitled Technology's Trials.
+His first book, Invented by Law: Alexander Graham Bell and the Patent That Changed America, was published by Harvard University Press in 2014.
+Professor Beauchamp is also working on a book about the history of patent law and litigation in the United States, entitled Technology's Trials.
+His recent scholarship has been published in the Stanford Technology Law Review and the Yale Law Journal (forthcoming), and has been selected for presentation at the 2015 Yale/Harvard/Stanford Junior Faculty Forum.

 Professor Beauchamp joined Brooklyn Law School from the University of Pennsylvania, where he was a Sharswood Fellow in Law and History and a Lecturer in Law.
 Prior to teaching, he was a Microsoft/LAPA Fellow at Princeton University’s Law and Public Affairs Program and a Samuel I. Golieb Fellow in Legal History at New York University School of Law.
 He earned his Ph.D. in History from Cambridge University.